yay my annual road trip to a random climbing festival *bishop edition*

-Hiiii!!!
+Hi!!!
 It's been awhile since I've made a blog post.
 My life has been pretty eventful I suppose, but I've been too lazy to update this website.
 As I passed the early trials of seasonal job hunting and my annual road trip to a climbing festival, I shall be settled down enough to write some code and upload all the picture I've taken.
 To begin where I left off, on New years day 2026, at 7am, I crashed my van into a ditch on Maddie's property.
 Luckily, we were able to drive it out without a scratch.
-A sign of the year to come?
-A series of near disasters and close calls?
+Is this a sign of an eventful year to come?
 Only time will tell.

 Because of how concerningly warm Colorado has been, even up here in the Rockies it's been hitting the 50's mid march, I ditched my snowboard for some rope and gear this winter.
 All I have access to in Estes is a shitty gym in the back of a gear shop with a 90 degree moonboard, so I'm happy I get to go outside once and awhile so I don't compleatly forget how to climb before send season.
 Some cool stuff I got on: Center route on the Cathedral Spires with Matthew, the best pitch of bomber jams in my life, that ended up being a little bit of an epic as the sun set, our ropes got stuck in the crack, and Matthew drove his truck into a ditch.
 I'm sensing a theme here.
 I also got dragged up the infamous Naked Edge in Eldorado Canyon, a stiff 5.11b I was not prepared for after a month of not-climbing.
 Shout out to Marcel for their patience as I psyched myself out leading the first pitch, and then had to be lugged through the rest of the route.
 Despite my inability to climb apparently, The Naked Edge was incredible, and pretty decent for a hinge date.
 I hope to give it a good lead burn by the end of season.
 The rock in Colorado is real scraggly and weird, but I can't complain when there's so much of it to explore.